 Once you've designed your voice interaction, you're ready to start building your skill.
 Alexa is based in the cloud so she’s always getting smarter and customers never have to download updates to your skill.

 You can build and host most skills for free with AWS Lambda, which is free for the first one million calls per month.
 You can also apply for AWS promotional credits if you incur AWS charges related to your skill.

-Build experiences that allow your customers to easily find and consume video content without invoking a specific skill.
+Build experiences that allow your customers to easily find and consume video content on devices without invoking a specific skill.

-Test your user experience using Echosim.
-This online community tool simulates the experience of an Amazon Echo.
+Test your skill using Echosim, an online community tool which simulates the experience of an Amazon Echo.